nus-cs2103-AY2324S1/ip/docs/README.md

 ### 1.3 Launching A.R.O.N.A

-To run A.R.O.N.A, open your terminal and enter the following command or run the executable file.
+To run A.R.O.N.A, open your terminal and navigate to the directory where the downloaded jar file is and enter the following command.

 ```sh
 java -jar arona.jar
 ```

+or right-click the executable file.

 ## 2. Features